Best Cheap Health Insurance in Wisconsin (2025)

 The cost of health insurance goes up for each person you add to the plan.
 However, rates for children are much cheaper than for adults.

-In Wisconsin, it costs an average of $364 per month for each child you add to your family health insurance plan.
+In Wisconsin, it costs an average of $364 per month for each child you add to your family medical insurance plan.

 Family size | Average monthly cost |